Serious Request: Belgium: Music For Life 2010

 As in previous years Studio Brussel organized Music For Life, siting the glass house on the Groenplaats in Antwerp.
 The DJs that year were Sofie Lemaire, Sam Debruyn and Tomas De Soete.
 Like the Dutch effort, its theme was AIDS orphans – the slogan was Laat een weeskind niet alleen (Don't leave an orphaned child behind).
 The appeal was announced on 1 December, World AIDS Day.
 Bands were invited to play on the roof each evening, the best-known of which were the Editors.
 The bottom line for 2010 was €5,020,747, and as before this included €1,300,000 from the Belgian federal and Flemish governments.

 Sweden: Musikhjälpen 2010

-Musikhjälpen 2010 was held from 13–19 December, with its glass house back in Malmö.
+Musikhjälpen 2010 was held from 13 to 19 December, with its glass house back in Malmö.
 Its theme was the fight against the trafficking of children under the motto "Barn är inte till salu" ("Children are not for sale").
 The appeal was again broadcast continuously on the Internet at SVT Play and SR P3 radio and time-permitting on SVT2 TV.
 Its hosts were Martina Thun, Jason Diakité (Timbuktu) and Nour El-Refai.
 By the morning of 18 December, the previous year's proceeds record was broken; when the show was over 12,236,417 SEK had been collected.